ravelaso/Virtualization-In-Linux/README.md

 This is my experience when trying to get Windows 11 VM with GPU Passthrough.

-I will keep updating issues as I find, so far, I'm happy with the results, hopes this helps people out there.
+I will keep updating issues as I find, so far, I'm happy with the results.
+I hope this helps people out there.
 It is heavily reference by:
 https://wiki.archlinux.org/title/PCI_passthrough_via_OVMF